yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/aggregate_functions/_index.md

 ### Signature and purpose of each aggregate function: [here](./function-syntax-semantics/)

-The following list groups YSQL's thirty-seven aggregate functions in the same way that the sidebar items group them.
+The following list groups the thirty-seven aggregate functions in the same way that the sidebar items group them.
 The rationale for the grouping is explained in the referenced sections.

 &#160;&#160;&#160;&#160;&#160;&#160;[`avg()`](./function-syntax-semantics/avg-count-max-min-sum/#avg)<br>
 &#160;&#160;&#160;&#160;&#160;&#160;[`max()`](./function-syntax-semantics/avg-count-max-min-sum/#max-min)<br>